ApocalyptoSoldier/PowerSnippets/Snippets.md

-Resolve a path so it looks exactly like windows would show it, including slashes and case
+# Table of Content+ [Resolve a path so it looks exactly like windows would show it, including slashes and case](#resolve-a-path-so-it-looks-exactly-like-windows-would-show-it-including-slashes-and-case)+ [Get the path to a windows special folder](#get-the-path-to-a-windows-special-folder)+ [Get the path to a shell folder, eg. shell:Startup or shell:Downloads](#get-the-path-to-a-shell-folder-eg-shellstartup-or-shelldownloads)+ [Faster way to get folder size](#faster-way-to-get-folder-size)+ [Pretty print xml](#pretty-print-xml)# Resolve a path so it looks exactly like windows would show it, including slashes and case

 ```PowerShell
 $path = (Get-Item HKCU:\Software\Valve\Steam\).GetValue("SteamPath") # looks like "c:/program files (x86)/steam"